 I blurted out the words ‘It’s God, it’s God’, and the moment I did, the intensity increased to a point that I didn’t think I could physically handle it.
 I seriously thought I might die.
 It wasn’t painful, but I was scared out of my mind, and started hyperventilating.
 I pulled my car into Butte des Morts Park, shut it off, and turned off the stereo because the song that was playing was not helping matters as I was trying to hold it together.
 I remember saying out loud ‘call dad’ and struggling with my cell phone because my hands were somewhat rigid.
 My dad was sleeping and would soon be getting up for work at Miller Electric.
 When he answered, I must have sounded like a crazy person I’m sure.
 I was scared, and I wanted him to come get me, since I didn’t think I could drive home in this state.
 I described my location the best I could, and he said he was coming.
 I think he believed I was suicidal.

 There I sat.
 Alone, but not alone.
 Sitting in a car, unable to fully comprehend what was happening to me.
 I knew it was God.
 God was real.
 Not only real, but powerful.
 I had felt just a tiny fraction of His power, and it was more than I could take.
 The physical intensity started to subside, and I wept.
 I felt very aware of myself and my brokenness in that moment.
 I felt so unworthy that God would do something so personal and reach out to me.
 Why me?
 I was not a good person – at all.
 I was full of pride, self-hatred, and all kinds of things that I knew were not good.
 But I was faced with a decision, one that would determine my life going forward.
 I was at a crossroads.
 I could continue to live for myself and ignore this God who reached out to me.
 Or, I could give my life to Him and embrace the free gift that I was being offered.
-The choice was mine to make.
-I surrendered.
+By the grace of God, I surrendered.

 I said I wanted to keep this as short as possible, and I want to get into the evidence I have for this experience as quickly as possible.
 So I will get right into it with the first piece of evidence I have.